 This guide consists of five chapters:

-- Chapter 3: Top B2B marketing KPIs.
+- Top B2B marketing KPIs.
 We discuss the key performance indicators B2B marketers need to track, and review some leading apps and digital tools to automate metric tracking.

-- Chapter 5: Examples of great B2B marketing.
+- Examples of great B2B marketing.
 Lessons from six of the top B2B marketing campaigns of years past.

 Each chapter stands on its own, so feel free to skip ahead for answers to specific questions.
 And remember to bookmark this page.
 Much of what we cover is evergreen.
 The lessons we’re learning now may prove remarkably useful in the inevitable crises to come.